DoNotEatMe/UE-platformer-example/README.md

 ## WIP ideas
-* Decompose HP to component
-* Refactor to AOE Damage instead of just getting overlapped in ExplosiveTrap
+* Refactor to AOE Damage instead of just getting overlapped in ExplosiveTrap <-- Working right now
 * Ad Damage Types and for traps.
 Wind dot / poison dot
 * More Traps
 * * More traps that could cause player damage